 Baptism

-Baptism is a once-in-a-lifetime sign of God’s grace and a meaningful step of faith for believers and their families.
-As part of the Evangelical Presbyterian Church, we practice baptism for both infants, as a sign of God’s gracious promise, and for adults, as a public declaration of faith.
-In obedience to Jesus’ command in Matthew 28:19, baptism marks our union with Christ in his death and resurrection and our welcome into the family of God.
+Baptism is a once-in-a-lifetime sign of God’s grace and a meaningful step of faith.
+As part of the Evangelical Presbyterian Church, we baptize both infants—as a sign of God’s promise—and adults—as a public declaration of faith.
+Baptism marks our union with Christ and our welcome into God’s family.

-If you’re interested in baptism for yourself or your child, fill out the form below to get in touch!
+Interested in baptism for yourself or your child?
+Fill out the form below to get started.

-Learn more about infant baptism in the Reformed tradition as practiced by Chapel Hill Church.
+Learn more about infant baptism in the Reformed tradition or read Pastor Ellis White’s reflection on why we do not rebaptize.

 Baptism is a once-in-a-lifetime sign and seal of God’s covenant of grace, and it’s a significant moment in the life of every believer and their children.